Dairy digester and engine genset at New Hope dairy farm. | Photo courtesy of Sacramento Municipal Utility District

 California Energy Commission

 The Sacramento Municipal Utility District (SMUD) in Sacramento, California, is looking to local renewable resources to help meet its aggressive goal of supplying 37% of its power from renewables by 2020.
 To help achieve this goal, the U.S. Department of Energy (DOE) provided more than $5 million in funding for several SMUD Community Renewable Energy Deployment (CommRE) projects.
-This funding, combined with $500,000 from the California Energy Commission (CEC), is helping to build a solar power system, biogas generation from waste, and anaerobic digestion systems at dairy facilities, all for electricity generation and delivery to SMUD’s distribution system.
+This funding, combined with $500,000 from the California Energy Commission (CEC), helped build a solar power system, biogas generation from waste systems, and anaerobic digestion systems at dairy facilities, all for electricity generation and delivery to SMUD’s distribution system.
+In November 2014, the SMUD CommRE projects won a State Leadership in Clean Energy Award.

-SMUD is teaming up with Conergy to develop an approximately 1.5 megawatt community-scale solar project called Simply Solar.
-Conergy has been awarded approximately $1.6 million in grant funding from DOE, with an additional $125,000 available in matching funds from the California Energy Commission.
-Conergy will design, construct, finance, own, and operate a new photovoltaic or concentrating photovoltaic system located within SMUD's service territory.
-This project is expected to be completed in September 2014.
+SMUD teamed up with Conergy to develop an approximately 1.5 megawatt community-scale solar project called Simply Solar.
+Conergy was awarded approximately $1.6 million in grant funding from DOE, with an additional $125,000 available in matching funds from the CEC for the Simply Solar project.
+Conergy designed and constructed a parking lot shade structure, a set of shade structures in a dog park, and a large ground-mounted photovoltaic system on a previously paved area in SMUD's service territory.
+The Simply Solar project was completed in fall 2014.

 Regional County Sanitation District Wastewater Treatment Facility